Effective from January 1, 2019

 In case you haven't yet figured out the exact resolution for your game art, try to give us at least rough measurements.

 Even the slightest detail can make a huge difference in terms of the overall scope of work on the project.
 For example, will the required 2D character be used to create 3D model later in the production cycle?
 Should the characters be with or without the background?
 Will it be cropped somehow later on the screen/card?
 These are examples of course, but you can get an idea of how much influence they can make.
 Therefore, we would highly appreciate if you provide us with as much information about even the slightest and seemingly "insignificant" details about the required game art as you can.

 Check out an example of a new project brief that you can use as a reference point to make the process easier.
 Or take into account our 3D-modeling list of essentials if your game project required 3D works.

-From our side, we can promise that we will put all our efforts into providing you with a relevant estimate for the project.
+From our side, we can promise that we will put all our efforts into providing you with a relevant art outsourcing estimation for the project.
 Having collected all the information and references mentioned above, we will come back in touch and provide you with the full estimation of the work within 1-2 business days.

 Feel that you already have everything to begin?
-Then don't hesitate to reach out through firstname.lastname@example.org or use the forms below in order to request an estimate for your project:
+Then don't hesitate to reach out through firstname.lastname@example.org or use the forms below in order to request a game art cost estimation for your project: